 Mayor Johnson announces Housing Savannah taskforce

-Today, Mayor Van R. Johnson, II announced the formation of the Housing Savannah taskforce.
+Today, Mayor Van R. Johnson, II announced the formation of the Housing Savannah taskforce today.

 The group will investigate and develop an action plan for affordable housing in Savannah – housing that can be attainable for the average Savannahian for less than 30 percent of gross household income.